walquis/git-basics-team-project/thebook/src/session1.md

 >>"In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests (PR's) are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.
 This model is more prevalent with small teams and organizations collaborating on private projects."

-We'll be working within the shared repository model, since it is indeed more prevalent at DRW
+We'll be working within the shared repository model, since it is indeed more prevalent at DRW.

 Why is it called a "Pull REQUEST", if you're pushing changes?
-[ANSWER: Was more correct in the fork/pull model, less so with shared-repo]

 #### LAB - Create/Handle merge conflicts again - but now using Pull Requests in your workflow
 > 1. Each teammate: `git checkout -b` _yourOwnBranchName_